ahsamt/StockScreener/README.md

 3. **Yfinance**

-   - Yfanance (Python library) is used to access finance data
+   - Yfanance (Python library) is used to access finance data.

 4. **Pandas**

-   - Pandas (Python library) is used to prepare data for the graphs
+   - Pandas (Python library) is used to prepare data for the graphs.

 5. **Plotly**

-   - Plotly (Python library) Graph Objects are used to display the graphs
+   - Plotly (Python library) Graph Objects are used to display the graphs.

 ## Stockscreener folder - key files included: